-Walburga ‘Dolly Oesterreich, Otto Sanhuber: 1920s Attic Lover Murder To Air On ‘A Crime To Remember,’ Plus What Happened To Otto?
+Walburga ‘Dolly’ Oesterreich, Otto Sanhuber: 1920s Attic Lover Murder To Air On ‘A Crime To Remember,’ Plus What Happened To Otto?

 — ☮❤️Cal Clapp (@calclapp) July 6, 2015

-Stay tuned to see if the producers for A Crime To Remember were able to dig up some information on his whereabouts for their story.
-It airs this Tuesday, January 10, at 9/8 p.m.
+Stay tuned to see if the producers for A Crime to Remember were able to dig up some information on his whereabouts for their story.
+It airs this Tuesday, January 10 at 9/8 p.m.
 Central on ID.
 Last week, the intriguing case of Catherine Pappas was aired.